-- 5.36 To cater for the genuine needs of employers, LD administers SLS that allows the entry of imported workers to take up jobs at technician level or below which cannot be filled locally.
-SLS operates on the principles of ensuring the priority of local workers in employment while allowing employers with proven local recruitment difficulties to import labour. - 5.37 We provide active job matching and referral services for local job seekers to ensure their employment priority.
+- 5.40 LD administers SLS which operates on the principles of ensuring the priority of local workers in employment while allowing employers with proven local recruitment difficulties to import workers at technician level or below. - 5.41 We provide active job matching and referral services for local job seekers to ensure their employment priority.
 Vacancies under SLS are widely publicised.
 Local workers can attend tailor-made retraining courses, if appropriate, to better equip themselves to fill the vacancies.
-Applications from employers who have set restrictive and unreasonable job requirements or who have no sincerity in employing local workers will be rejected. - 5.38 As at the end of 2014, there were 2 990 imported workers working in Hong Kong under SLS.
+Applications from employers who have set restrictive and unreasonable job requirements or who have no sincerity in employing local workers will be rejected. - 5.42 As at the end of 2016, there were 4 769 imported workers working in Hong Kong under SLS.